Cord blood cells engineered to fight stomach and pancreatic cancers

 Summary

-This early-phase study tested a new treatment using specially engineered immune cells (CAR-NK cells) from donated cord blood to target a protein called Claudin18.2 found on some stomach and pancreatic cancer cells.
-Ten adults with advanced cancer who had no other treatment options received the cells to find the safest dose and check for side effects.
-The goal was to see if the treatment could shrink tumors or slow the disease, but it is not a cure and ongoing management is expected.
+This early-phase study tested a new treatment using immune cells from cord blood, modified to target a protein called Claudin18.2 found on some cancer cells.
+Ten adults with advanced stomach or pancreatic cancer who had no other options received these cells to find the safest dose and check for side effects.
+The goal was to see if this approach could shrink tumors or slow the disease.

 Get updates